patrickamadeus/patrickamadeus.github.io/index.md

 ## Updates

+- **[Nov.
+2025]** Our study exposing the confusion of VLMs in cultural-conflict visual scenario is up on [arXiv](https://arxiv.org/abs/2511.17004)!
+- **[Dec.
+2025]** [M4-RAG](https://www.arxiv.org/abs/2512.05959) is out on arXiv!
+We present an evaluation of how multimodal knowledge enrichment helps model in tackling multilingual query.
+Spoiler, it does not always help... 🤯
 - **[Oct.
 2025]** [Entropy2Vec](https://arxiv.org/abs/2509.05060) got accepted into MRL Workshop @ EMNLP 2025 🌐🇨🇳!
 - **[July 2025]** [Seeing Culture Benchmark](https://seeingculture-benchmark.github.io) is accepted to EMNLP 2025 🇨🇳!
 On to the next one with SMU Multimedia team 💪
 - **[May.
 2025]** [DataRubrics](https://arxiv.org/abs/2506.01789) is now on arXiv!
 We propose a unified scorecard to evaluate data quality on multi-faceted metrics.